 You must re-enable these settings after all nodes in the Explore cluster are upgraded.

 - You must upgrade all Explore nodes in an Explore cluster.
 The

 cluster will not function correctly if nodes are on dissimilar

 Important: The message Could not determine ingest status on some nodes and Error appear on the Cluster Data Management page in the Admin UI of the upgraded nodes until all nodes in the cluster are upgraded.
 These errors are expected and can be ignored.

 - If you have Trace appliances, apply the following guidance:

 - Do not upgrade Trace appliances to a firmware version that is newer than the version installed on connected Command and Discover appliances.

 - Download the firmware for the appliance from the ExtraHop Customer Portal to your computer.

-- Log into the Admin UI on the ExtraHop system through https://<extrahop-hostname-or-IP-address>/admin.
+- Log in to the Administration page on the ExtraHop system through https://<extrahop-hostname-or-IP-address>/admin.

 - In the Appliance Settings section, click Firmware.